Stainton (near Kendal): Historical monuments

-The rich history of the area can be observed by monuments which include a series of bridges across Stainton Beck (Stainton bridge, a packhorse bridge and an aqueduct carrying the Lancaster Canal), Selet Hall and the parish church (St Thomas' Church in the neighbouring village of Crosscrake).
+Monuments in the parish include a series of bridges across Stainton Beck (Stainton bridge, a packhorse bridge and an aqueduct carrying the Lancaster Canal), Selet Hall and the parish church (St Thomas' Church in the neighbouring village of Crosscrake).

-Wainwright wrote about the history stating that "it is a place of great antiquity" and also about how pleasant the parish was.
+Alfred Wainwright wrote about the history stating that "it is a place of great antiquity" and also about how pleasant the parish was.

-The historical monuments could provide key data about the parish itself.
-What it was like in the past and also possibly what it will be like in the future, along with giving the parish character, pleasant surroundings and attractions.